mayleyc/gpds/README.txt

 GPDS - Greek Philosophy Definition Search program by Nguyen Hoa Quynh Nhung and Tran Nguyen Anh Thu (CiMEC)
-Course: Introduction to Computer Programming (Python) - Sep 2023
+Course: Introduction to Computer Programming (Python) - Sep 2023, UniTrento

 1. REQUIREMENTS:
 - Computer with 8GB RAM and above (The program works on a 4GB machine; however, the Save function is not guaranteed with low RAM, due to running a tkinter thread in parallel.)